klaaz0r/storytime-frontend/README.md

 Frontend voor de social story time app

 #Installation
-install node, gulp and bower and run
+install node

 `npm install`

-`bower install`

-to start running the project use `gulp` command.
-You can work in de source/scss folder and on save gulp will save and compile the code and nodemon will restart the server on change (html, js and css).
+this runs and updates all the vendor files.

+`bower install && gulp build`

+to start running the project use `gulp` command for working in development.
+LiveReload is working and we compile scss with node-sass-middleware in development instead of compiling it with gulp! this does create a `public/` folder at this point!

+#File structure

 ```
 ├── Procfile        <-- settings for heroku